thegovind/aifoundry-apps/deployment/USAGE.md

 # Deployment Scripts Usage Guide

-This directory contains all the deployment-related scripts and configurations for the SE Agent Factory application.
+This directory contains all the deployment-related scripts and configurations for the AIFoundry.app  application.

 ## Quick Reference